Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 Bombs and Fuzes

-Figure 3.
+Figure 4.
 Drawings of the AN/M1A series 100-pound fragmentation bomb showing how six 20-pound fragmentation bomblets were bundled together into a ‘single’ piece of ordnance.

-In retrospect, the choice of instantaneously fuzed 100-pound GP bombs is also open to question.
+In retrospect, the choice of instantaneously fuzed 100-pound GP bombs might be open to question.
 The intent apparently was to minimize cratering on the beach, which according to AAF histories was a driving concern for the ground commanders (I have yet to find any written record by the ground commanders voicing this concern, but it may be that I just haven’t found it yet).
 The Ninth Air Force’s Operational Research Section determined a delayed fuze of 0.01 seconds produced a crater twice as wide and twice as deep as an instantaneously fuzed 100-pound GP bomb (18 x 5 ft versus 9 x 2.5 feet).[14]
 So, the choice of instantaneous fuzing would serve the desire to minimize cratering.
 The problem is that instantaneous fuzes would greatly reduce effectiveness in neutralizing the defenders.
 A later analysis of combat operations indicated a delay of as little as 0.025 seconds substantially increased the damage and blast effects on surrounding features (ranging from three to six times as much damage).
 Further, interrogations of enemy POWs revealed that “morale was less affected by the blast and fragmentation of instantaneous fuzing than by the cratering and damage of delay fuzing.”[15]
 Since the study that contained those conclusions was not published until after VE Day, we can’t fault the Neptune planners for their fuze selection . . . but we can fault the AAF in general for waiting so long to study this matter.

 The last two targets to receive delay fuzed bombs seem to have been carefully selected as well.
-One was WN70 (Hamel au Prêtre), where there was no beach exit, and it would seem cratering would not be so much of a problem.
+One was WN70 (Hamel au Prêtre), where there was no beach exit, and therefore cratering would not be so much of a problem.
 The second was WN60 (covering the F-1 Draw), which was not considered a priority exit for development.
 Ironically, it turned out to be one of the earliest exits that could be cleared on 6 June.

 Groping in the Dark and Squinting into the Dawn